tahuja002/slate/source/index.html.md

 * *smart.patient.api* Context aware API which automatically applies its operations to the patient in context

 # Registering SMART APP
 Once we have the SMART App created per the Project Setup step, get the application hosted.
 Your application is now ready to be registered with CERNER.
-Go to the link [FHIR Application Authorization Request](http://www.cerner.com/FHIR_Application_Authorization_Request/). and fill up following details
+Go to the link [Developer Portal APP Registration](https://developerportal.devcernerpowerchart.com/register), sign into your CERNER Care Account and fill up following details:

 Field | Description
 --------- | -----------
-Application Name | Any name for your APP you want to give Redirect URL | Just put your base app url.
-Like https://app_url/ Email Address | Your email address to get the details for client id Logo URL |
+App Name | Any name for your APP you want to give SMART Launch URI | URL to the launch.html file .
+Like https://app_url/launch.html Redirect URI | Just put your base app url.
+Like https://app_url/ App Type | SMART App type.
+Provider facing or Patient facing App.
-SMART Launch URL | URL to the launch.html file .
-Like https://app_url/launch.html
-Scope Required | Select User-Specific Scope.
-Select online_access, launch, openid, profile and Patient.read FHIR version | Select DSTU Final
+Fhir Spec | The FHIR server version you want to target your SMART App against.
+Authorized | Select yes.
+Authorized App will go through secured OAuth2 login.
+Standard Scopes | These are standard scopes that are required to launch SMART App.
+User Scopes | Select appropriate user scopes
+Patient Scopes | Select appropriate patient scopes

-and click Submit.
+and click Register.
 This will send request to CERNER FHIR group for them to create client id for the app authorization.

 After this you will receive an email stating what your Client ID and Launch URL is.